sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

    ``EpcHelper`` class is an abstract base class, which only provides the API definition; the implementation is delegated to the child classes in order to allow for different EPC network models.

-A third helper object is used to configure the :ref:`sec-carrier-aggregation` functionality:

  * ``CcHelper``, which takes care of the configuration of the ``LteEnbComponentCarrierMap``, basically, it creates a user specified number of ``LteEnbComponentCarrier``.
    ``LteUeComponentCarrierMap`` is currently created starting from the